Siphon880gh/devbrain/AI API Developer (2. Can leverage APIs from AI services)/AI Chat Bots/_PRIMER Chat Bots - Prompt Basics.md

 The conversation should end when the goal is reached.
 But the AI should also be flexible: if the user wants to speak to a human or skip ahead (like jumping straight to making a purchase), the bot should recognize that and adapt—even if it’s outside the planned flow.

+Depending on the model, you may also need to **teach the bot when a conversation is complete**—not only when the user says goodbye, but when the **goal has been fully satisfied**.
+A common example is a lead-capture flow: once the user has shared the details needed to be reached (name, email, phone), the bot should recognize that the conversation is done, confirm next steps, deliver a closing message, and **stop asking new questions**.
+Some models infer this on their own; others will keep the chat going unless you spell out completion criteria in the prompt.
+Define what “done” looks like for your flow—for example, “Once contact info is captured, thank the user and end the conversation”—so the bot does not restart the question sequence or ask for information it already has.

 In addition, if your chat bot gets opened to an empty state, allow the user to start with something as simple as “Hello” or “Can you help me?” to kick off the guided questions.
 If your chatbot platform supports it, have the bot proactively greet the user, briefly introduce itself, and clearly explain what it can help with right away (including a few example prompts) so the user has an easy, obvious next step - and even better, add pills or buttons in the chat interface in place of recommended prompts.

 To make the experience feel natural and aligned with your brand, you should assign the AI a **role** (e.g., “customer support assistant” or “onboarding coach”) and define its **tone** (e.g., friendly, professional, playful).
 This helps maintain a consistent voice and user experience across conversations.